fsl.data.imagewrapper

 Calculates a series of expansion slices, which can be used to expand the given

-so that it includes the givenslices
+coverageso that it includes the givenslices.- Parameters:

 slices – Slices that the coverage needs to be expanded to cover.